deepprasad56/opencv-haarcascade/README.md

 We require the following softwares for the creation of your own classifier

-1) OpenCV: the version I used is 3.4
+1) OpenCV: The version I used is 3.4
 2) Python: The version I used is 3.6(Spyder)

 Moreover we require a webcam (of course :p)